 The City maintains individual governmental funds.
-Information is presented separately in the governmental fund statement of revenues, expenditures and changes in fund balance for the General Fund, Municipal Road Aid Fund, Area Referral Connection (ARC) Fund, and Sewer Fund.
+Information is presented separately in the governmental fund statement of revenues, expenditures and changes in fund balance for the General Fund and in the combining statement of revenues, expenditures and changes in fund balance - nonmajor governmental funds for the Municipal Road Aid Fund, Area Referral Connection (ARC) Fund, and Sewer Fund.